SanjeevaRDodlapati/QeMLflow/.archive/archive/implementation_history/immediate_actions_implementation_complete.md

 **Status**: ✅ **ALL IMMEDIATE ACTIONS SUCCESSFULLY IMPLEMENTED**

-The ChemML external model integration framework has been significantly enhanced with:
+The QeMLflow external model integration framework has been significantly enhanced with:
 - **Smart Model Discovery**: AI-powered recommendations and workflow suggestions
 - **Quality Assurance**: Automated testing and validation framework
 - **Performance Excellence**: Real-time monitoring and optimization
 - **Production Readiness**: Robust, scalable, and maintainable architecture

-The framework is now equipped with enterprise-grade capabilities while maintaining the simplicity and flexibility that makes ChemML accessible to researchers and developers.
+The framework is now equipped with enterprise-grade capabilities while maintaining the simplicity and flexibility that makes QeMLflow accessible to researchers and developers.

 **Ready for the next phase of development!** 🚀